STFleming/emsys_21A_lab5/README.md

 # EmSys Lab 5: ESP32 Timer and Verilog Timer

 In this lab you will write some code that will interact with some of the ESP32 hardware timer peripherals.
 You will then describe a hardware timer in Verilog and simulate it.
-You must complete the following tasks for this lab:
+You must complete the following tasks for this lab, each of which is broken down to a few steps:

 * [__Task 1__] configure one of the hardware timer peripherals on the ESP32 device.
+	* Step 1: implement ``setupTimer()``.
+	* Step 2: implement ``resetTimer()``.
+	* Step 3: implement ``readTimer()``.
 * [__Task 2__] construct the hardware and MMIO interface for one of the ESP32 hardware timers in Verilog.
+	* Step 1: write the software portion for the hardware simulation.
+	* Step 2: describe the hardware timer (without the prescaler).
+	* Step 3: add the prescaler to the timer.

 ## Task 1: Configuring an ESP32 hardware timer